 Their unique selling point always rings in the back of my mind every time I walk down the aisles of my local grocery store.
 In fact, I don’t buy any other frozen pizza brands anymore because their pizza is inexpensive and good.

 Another great example is Head and Shoulders shampoo.
 There are hundreds if not thousands of shampoos out on the market.
 But when I have dandruff, only one brand pops into my head that will solve my problem.

-Coming Up With Your Own Unique Selling Proposition
+Coming Up With Your Own Unique Value Proposition

-So how do you come up with your own unique selling proposition?
+So how do you come up with your own unique value proposition?
 Make sure that you structure your USP based on the following criteria.

 - Emphasize a particular benefit from using your products.
 In the Head and Shoulders example, their shampoo solves the dandruff problem

 - Find something unique to say about your business.
 Do you carry the largest variety of a certain product in the area?
 Do you sell hard to find products?
 Can you do something that no one else can do?